-Designated uses are those uses specified in the Chapter 93 regulations for each surface water body in Pennsylvania, whether or not they are being met.
+Designated uses are those uses specified in the Chapter 93 regulations for each surface waterbody in Pennsylvania, whether or not they are being met.
 (25 Pa.
-Code § 93.1) DEP establishes its designated uses based on the best available data and information concerning each water body.
-See Water Quality Antidegradation Implementation Guidance, Policy Document No. 391-0300-002 (November 29, 2003), p.
-9 (hereinafter "Antidegradation Manual").
+Code § 93.1.)
+DEP establishes its designated uses based on the best available data and information concerning each waterbody.
+(See Water Quality Antidegradation Implementation Guidance, Policy Document No. 391-0300-002 (November 29, 2003), p.
+9 (hereinafter "Antidegradation Manual").)1

-Designated uses are established based on the ecological and human health uses of a particular water body.
-Pennsylvania's designated uses are grouped into the following three categories: aquatic life, water supply, and recreational uses.
+Designated uses are established based on the ecological and human health uses of a particular waterbody.
+Pennsylvania's designated uses are grouped into the following five categories: aquatic life, water supply, recreation and fish consumption, special protection, and "other" (which only includes navigation).
 The Chapter 93 Water Quality Standards require that the designated uses of each water body in Pennsylvania be protected.
 Thus, for example, if a stream has a designated use for aquatic life of Warm Water Fishes (WWF), the stream must be protected so that it provides suitable habitat for survival and reproduction of warm water fish and other aquatic organisms.

-As a general rule, in all water bodies across the Commonwealth, the following designated uses are established and must be protected:
+As a general rule, in all waterbodies across the Commonwealth, the following designated uses are established and must be protected:

-- Aquatic Life Uses: Warm Water Fishes (WWF); - Water Supply Uses: Potable Water Supply (PWS); Industrial Water Supply (IWS); Livestock Water Supply (LWS); Wildlife Water Supply (AWS); and Irrigation (IRS); - Recreational Uses: Boating (B); Fishing (F); Water Contact Sports (WC) and Esthetics (E)3.
+- Aquatic Life Uses: Warm Water Fishes (WWF); - Water Supply Uses: Potable Water Supply (PWS), Industrial Water Supply (IWS), Livestock Water Supply (LWS), Wildlife Water Supply (AWS), and Irrigation (IRS);2 and - Recreation and Fish Consumption Uses: Boating (B), Fishing (F), Water Contact Sports (WC), and Esthetics (E).3